ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

    srun -A account_name --time=00:30:00 --nodes=1 --ntasks-per-node=16 \
    --partition=gpuA100x4,gpuA40x4 --gpus=1 --mem=16g --pty /bin/bash

-After you enter the command, wait for Slurm to start the job.
+After entering the command, wait for Slurm to start the job.
-As with any job, your interactive job is queued until the specified number of nodes is available.
+As with any job, an interactive job is queued until the specified number of nodes is available.
-If you specify a small number of nodes for smaller amounts of time, the wait should be shorter because your job will backfill among larger jobs.
+Specifying a small number of nodes for smaller amounts of time should shorten the wait time because such jobs will backfill among larger jobs.
 You will see something like this:

 .. code-block::